Toukara/TT-Backend-Scrapping/README.md

 # Table Tennis Hub Backend (TTBackend)

-This is a simple backend for the [Lorem Ipsum](https://github.com/Toukara/TTScraping-front) project.
+This is a simple backend for the [Table Tennis Hub](https://github.com/Toukara/Table-Tennis-Hub) project.
 (This project is still in development)

 ## Getting Started